 |Cat. #||Term||Course #||Title|

 |1645||04||ENL163||World Literature 18th Century-Present|

 Charles Francis Warren, Ph.
 D. [The University of Alabama]; Visiting Professor--English and Management Departments.

-ENGLISH: Business writing/workplace communication; Grammar and synatx; Dramatic literature; Great Books.
-MANAGEMENT: Business research principles and methods; OB/OD: employee training and development; Followership/leadership studies; Human resource management: recruitment/ selection; workplace safety/security; and compensation/benefits.
+ENGLISH: Business writing/workplace communication; Grammar and synatx; Dramatic literature; British literary studies; World literature/Great Books.
+MANAGEMENT: Business research principles and methods; OB/OD: employee training and development; Followership/leadership studies; Human resource management: recruitment/ selection, workplace safety/security, and compensation/benefits.

 MANAGEMENT DEPARTMENT: Business Research Methods [BUS 563]; Interpersonal Relations for Managers [MGT 475]; Labor/Management Relations [MGT 442]; Employee Training and Development in Organizations [MGT 415]; Leadership in Management [MGT 403]; Management of Diversity in Organizations [MGT 349]; Small Business Management [MGT 337]; Compensation & Benefits Management [MGT 333]; Organizational Behavior [MGT 332]; Human Resource Management [MGT 330]; Management Theory & Practice [MGT 231].

 British studies and culture: history of the monarchy; Restoration literature; fictional detectives.
 Biographies of the celebrated as well as the infamous.
 Mass transit: rapid transit and subway systems of the world.
 Foreign languages.
 Ancient Greek and Roman literature.
 Renaissance/ Baroque/Classical music.
-European travel.
+Films by visionary directors: Coen Bros; Tarantino; Hithcock; Ford, Anderson; Lynch, etc. European travel.
 Ancient and mediaeval architectural history.
 Historic preservation [USA/New England].